uakarsh/uakarsh/README.md

 <h3 align="center">Currently learning "Attentions", because it's all we need
 </h3>

-- 🔭 I’m currently working on [LaTr (Layout Aware Transformer for VQA)](https://github.com/uakarsh/latr)
+- 🔭 I’m currently working in the field of Document AI and VQA

-- 🌱 I’m currently exploring **Deep Learning with Recommendation System, Speech Recognition**

 - 👨‍💻 All of my projects are available at [this link](https://github.com/uakarsh)